1pawn0/1pawn0.github.io/docs/markdowns/transformer-architecture/3-transformer-architectures.md

 #### Encoder Models

-- At each stage, the attention layers can access ==all== the words in the initial sentence.
+- At each stage, the attention layers can access **all** the words in the initial sentence.
-- These models are often characterized as having ==bi-directional attention==, and are often called ==auto-encoding== models.
+- These models are often characterized as having **bi-directional attention**, and are often called **auto-encoding** models.
-- Pretrained by ==masking== random words in a given sentence and tasking the model with finding or reconstructing the initial sentence.
+- Pretrained by **masking** random words in a given sentence and tasking the model with finding or reconstructing the initial sentence.

 ##### Use cases of encoder models:

-Encoder models used for tasks requiring an ==understanding of the full sentence==, such as:
+Encoder models used for tasks requiring an **understanding of the full sentence**, such as:

 - sentence classification
 - named entity recognition (and more generally word classification)